Nyanm/Saccharomyces-cerevisiae/README.md

 1. Run the bare .exe, it will generate a config.cfg and shut itself down.

 2. Fill up the config.cfg under the instruction, examples are given there.

 3. Run the software again, it will initialize some data and an image archive automatically from your HDD game.

 4. Enter the number that corresponds to the function you want.
 It has no interactive interface, thus you should input your operating number and press enter.

 ### I want it run on my IDE

+1. Using ```pip install -r requirement.txt``` to build a corresponding environment.

-+ Set the "test_mode" to "1" in cfg_read, otherwise the program won't be able to find the correct path.
+2. Set the "test_mode" to "1" in cfg_read, otherwise the software won't be able to find the correct path.

-### I want to build it on my own

-+ Something wrong happens between opencv-python and pyinstaller, as far as I know, the opencv runs well in version 4.5.3.

-+ Set the "test_mode" to "0" in cfg_read, otherwise the exe. file won't be able to find the correct path.

 ## Behind the code